Tuesday, October 29, 2013

 October 4:

-At 5:15 it was twenty one degrees inside the van this morning.
+At 5:15, it was twenty-one degrees inside the van this morning.
 Looks like another hot day.
-The auto electrician confirmed that two of our batteries did not pass the load test and would need to be replaced.
-They were unable to supply me with the batteries I required so we will have them replaced in Perth.
-Our option until then is to power off the fridge once the sun goes down and restart it in the morning once we have enough solar input.
-We turned south today and our camp tonight is just 60 kms away.
+The auto electrician confirmed that two of our batteries did not pass the load test and will need to be replaced.
+They were unable to supply the batteries I required, so we will have them replaced in Perth.
+Our option until then is to turn off the fridge once the sun goes down and restart it in the morning when we have enough solar input.
+We headed south Today, and our camp tonight is just 60 km away.
 We are camping at Niagara Dam.
-There are three areas to camp at the dam.
-Two of these have a view of the dam but, are perched on a small hill and quite open to the elements especially the wind.
+There are three areas designated for camping at the dam.
+Two of these have a view of the dam but are situated on a small hill, making them quite exposed to the elements, especially the wind.

-So we opted to camp below the dam wall amongst the trees with some protection from the constantly strong winds.
-I found another cache here located within a small cave to the east of the dam wall.
-We cooked our meal over an open fire this evening after the winds had died down.
-Temperatures were very hot today with the van interior registering 37.8 degrees at 6:30 pm.
+So we chose to camp below the dam wall among the trees for some protection from the consistently strong winds.
+I found another cache here, located inside a small cave to the east of the dam wall.
+We cooked our meal over an open fire this evening after the winds had decreased.
+Temperatures were extremely hot Today, with the van interior reaching 37.8 degrees at 6:30 pm.

-At 6:30 this morning van temperature was fourteen degrees.
-Another perfect looking day with the forecast temperature not as hot as yesterday.
-We are heading north today for 11 kms to view Kookynie.
-It's described as a living ghost town, but to us it looked pretty dead.
-In the early 1900's the population was 3,500, but now there is just a handful of people living here.
-In its heyday there were eleven hotels, a brewery and many businesses to support this size population.
-There were interpretive panels spread around the mostly empty streets describing what buildings were at each site.
-The Grand Hotel which is well over one hundred years old and looks quite run down, still operates and supplies accommodation, meals, fuel and camping facilities which is just a dirt car park to the side.
+At 6:30 this morning, Van's temperature was fourteen degrees.
+Another perfect-looking day with the forecast temperature not as hot as yesterday.
+We are heading today for 11 km to view Kookyn.
+It's described as a living ghost town, but to us, it looked pretty dead.
+In the early 1900s, the population was 3,500; however, there are now just a handful of residents.
+In its heyday, there were eleven hotels, a brewery, and many businesses supporting this population size.
+Interpretive panels scattered around the mostly empty streets described what buildings were at each site.
+The Grand Hotel, which is over one hundred years old and appears rather run-down, still operates and provides accommodation, meals, fuel, and camping facilities, which are located just a dirt car park to the side.

-One of the remaining walls to the National Bank.
+One of the remaining walls leading to the National Bank.

 Ruins of one of the many hotel ruins.

-I found one of two caches located in the ruins of the town.
-Temperatures were about ten degrees less than yesterday which made for a nice change.
+I discovered one of two caches in the ruins of the town.
+Temperatures were about ten degrees cooler than yesterday, making for a pleasant change.

-Another cool morning with fourteen degrees this morning.
-I know I'm sounding a little repetitive but for the past twenty eight days the morning skies have been brilliant blue with no cloud, and that is since leaving Quorn in South Australia.
+Another cool morning with fourteen degrees.
+I sound repetitive, but for the past twenty-eight days, the morning skies have been beautifully clear with no clouds, ever since leaving Quorn in South Australia.

-With just 18 kms until we reached the Goldfields Highway we turned south towards Menzies another 42 kms further on.
-Menzies is just like the other goldfields towns that sprung up quickly in the late 1800's and early 1900's.
-At one stage there were thousands of people in these towns and in Menzies case over ten thousand people, but by 1910 the population had dwindled to just one thousand.
-This drop in population was caused by gold production falling and by the onset of World War 1.
-We stopped only briefly here for a few photos and I was unsuccessful in finding several caches.
+With only 18 km remaining until we reached the Goldfields Highway, we turned south towards Menzies, which was another 42 km further on.
+Menzies is similar to other goldfields towns that rapidly developed in the late 1800s and early 1900s.
+At one point, thousands of people lived in these towns, with Menzies' case, for example, involving over ten thousand.
+However, by 1910, the population had shrunk to just one thousand.
+This decline was due to a fall in gold production and the outbreak of World War I. We stopped here only briefly for a few photos, and I was unsuccessful in locating several caches.

-We aired down our tyres before continuing on towards Lake Ballard another 50 odd kms NW of Menzies.
-The road was in quite good condition with only mild corrugations so we sat comfortably on 70 kms/h.
-Antony Gormley created fifty one life sized sculptures of residents of Menzies then cast them in alloy.
-The sculptures cover an area of seven square kilometres and are embedded into the salt encrusted lake bed.
+We deflated our tyres before heading towards Lake Ballard, another 50-odd kilometres north-west of Menzies.
+The road was in relatively good condition, with only mild corrugations, so we maintained a comfortable speed of 70 km/h.
+Antony Gormley created fifty-one life-sized sculptures of residents from Menzies and cast them in alloy.
+The sculptures cover an area of seven square kilometres and are embedded in the salt-encrusted lake bed.

-Our plan was to spend two nights here but with the strong westerlies blowing and the dust billowing every where, we decided that once we take photos this evening and tomorrow morning we are out of here.
-I found two caches located near the lake and we drove 3 kms to Snake Hill Lookout where I found the third listed for this area which was located about 500 metres from the lookout, and hoping I would not find why it was called Snake Hill.
+Our plan was to stay here for two nights, but with the strong westerlies blowing and dust billowing everywhere, we decided that after taking photos this evening and tomorrow morning, we would leave.
+I found two caches near the lake, and we drove three kilometres to Snake Hill Lookout, where I discovered the third cache listed for this area, located about 500 metres from the lookout—hwouldn'twouldn’t find out why it was called Snake Hill.

 We drank two coffees each outside until the flies drove us inside at 6:30.
-We left our campsite and continued west for several kms before turning south on the Riverina to Snake Hill Road.
-We were heading to Coolgardie on part of what is called the Golden Quest Discovery Trail.
-This part of the trail is a distance of 190 kms which is all dirt.
-The first 100 kms were quite good with the road surface better than the Menzies to Lake Ballard road, however the road then deteriorated to corrugations and rough stony sections until about 20 kms north of Coolgardie.
+We left our campsite and continued west for several kilometres before turning south onto the Riverina to Snake Hill Road.
+We were heading to Coolgardie along part of what is called the Golden Quest Discovery Trail.
+This section of the trail is 190 kilometres long, and it is all dirt.
+The first 100 kilometres were quite good, with the road surface better than the Menzies to Lake Ballard road, but then the road deteriorated into corrugations and rough stony patches until about 20 kilometres north of Coolgardie.

 The only consolation was in finding a cache within the area.
 I also found caches at two former gold mining towns of Davyhurst and Kunanalling,

-We had planned to camp at another free camp this side of Kalgoorlie but with school holidays still on there were trail bikes kicking up dust everywhere so we continued onto Kalgoorlie and camped in the free twenty four hour rest area almost in the centre of town.
+Before we arrived in Coolgardie, where I reinflated our tyres for the drive east towards Kalgoorlie, we had planned to camp at another free site on this side of Kalgoorlie.
+However, with school holidays still ongoing and trail bikes kicking up dust everywhere, we decided to continue to Kalgoorlie and camped in the free twenty-four-hour rest area nearly in the centre of town.

-After setting up we headed into town for a coffee in the main street before returning to have our evening drinks without flies, before I cooked steaks and stir fry vegetables outside the van on our gas ring with another bottle of shiraz.
+After setting up, we headed into town for a coffee on the main street before returning to have our evening drinks without flies.
+Later, I cooked steaks and stir-fried vegetables outside the van on our gas ring with another bottle of Shiraz.
+Distance covered today: 271 km.

-Another one of those beautiful mornings with fourteen degrees inside the van at 6:00.
+Another one of those beautiful mornings with temperatures inside at 14 degrees at 6:00.
 Today was a busy day for both of us.
-We washed our clothes at the local laundromat, shopped at Woolworth's, filled the car with fuel at $1.58 cpl, I had my hair cut, Ros had some TLC at the local beauty parlour and then a great lunch at the York Hotel followed by some sightseeing including the Super pit.
+We washed our clothes at the local laundromat, filled the car with fuel at $1.58 per litre, I had my haircut, and Ros had some TLC at the local beauty parlour.
+Then she enjoyed a great lunch at the York Hotel, followed by some sightseeing, including a visit to the Superpit.